-- This site and contents are copyright 2009 – 2018, DisAbility Ministries Committee of The United Methodist Church.
-The committee operates under the authority of the United Methodist Council of Bishops.
+- This site and contents are copyright 2009 – 2022, Disability Ministries Committee of The United Methodist Church.
+The committee is a ministry partner of the General Commission on Religion and Race.

 - Bible translations marked (NRSV) are from The New Revised Standard Version of the Bible, which is copyright 1989 by the Division of Christian Education of the National Council of Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.